-At initial recognition, the Group may irrevocably designate an equity instrument as FVOCI.
+At initial recognition, the Group may irrevocably designate an equity instrument as FVOC unless it is held for tranding.
 The election to designate an investment in equity instrument at FVOCI is made on an instrument-by instrument basis.
 The Group has not designated any equity instrument as FVOCI.